marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 ## Grunt
 * The JavaScript Task Runner
 * build - minification, merging files, sass compliation
-* server - nice server that force reload when we change our files, and helps uns in prototyping
+* server - nice server that force reload when we change our files, and helps us in prototyping

 ## Yo generators
 * cool tool that allows us to generate code that fits into really nice scaffolging
-* we don't need to figure out Gruntfile.js, bower packange file, karmaconfig, jshint configuration and test files ourself
+* we don't need to figure out Gruntfile.js, bower package file, karmaconfig, jshint configuration and test files ourselves
-* even if we don't plan to use ie any of the tools, everything will be prepared if we change our mind later
+* even if we don't plan to use IE any of the tools, everything will be prepared if we change our mind later

 ## Materials
 * [egghead io](https://egghead.io)